 Norwalk Electronics guarantees the lowest price on the Dominator.
 If you see a lower total price advertised, email us the link to the ad and we will match any competitors price.
 This guarantee includes all FM clones.

 Pictured below is the worlds first 3/4 wave FM broadcast antenna built by Norwalk Electronics in 1996.
 This prototype was build by hand in copper long before mass production in aircraft alloy aluminum began.
-PCS Electronics use to falsely advertise they had "the first and only 3/4 wave FM antenna" even though their counterfeits came out more than a decade later!
+PCS Electronics use to falsely advertise they had "the first and only 3/4 wave FM antenna" even though their counterfeits came out more than a decade later.
 Extensive field testing conducted by Norwalk Electronics has shown our .82 wavelength design provided more gain on the distant horizon than our first .75 wave design.
-To maintain our lead with the highest gain FM antenna, we updated the design to .82 wavelength years ago.
+To maintain our lead with the highest gain FM antenna, we updated the design to .82 wavelength in 2006.

 First test version of this FM design by Norwalk Electronics built in August 1996.

 Legal Notice: In support of information provided here Norwalk Electronics retains complete copies of all written documents from Marko Seruga of PCS Electronics and Peter Kolk of DMR Electronics, their websites illegal "Bait and Switch" false advertising, FCC enforcement action against the PCS distributor in the USA resulting from the sales of substandard equipment and comments received by email from their unsatisfied customers.
 They are available upon request as none were protected by a privacy statement.
-In addition, Marko was offered multiple opportunities to reverse his course of action prior to this publication by honoring his written agreement to cease counterfeit production and sales of our broadcast antenna design.
-When confronted with the evidence against him, Marko has consistently refused to respond.